Elmala7/CSE480_MachineVision/README.md

 **Action & Emotion Recognition using Deep Learning**

-A real-time system for recognizing human actions and facial emotions using hybrid CNN-LSTM and CNN architectures, optimized for Mac M1.
+A real-time system for recognizing human actions and facial emotions using hybrid CNN-LSTM and CNN architectures.

 ## Project Overview